Taliban

-During their rule from 1996 to 2001, the Taliban enforced a strict interpretation of Sharia, or Islamic law, and were widely condemned for massacres against Afghan civilians, harsh discrimination against religious and ethnic minorities, denial of UN food supplies to starving civilians, destruction of cultural monuments, banning women from school and most employment, and prohibition of most music.
-The Taliban committed a cultural genocide against Afghans by destroying their historical and cultural texts, artifacts and sculptures.
-The Taliban held control of most of the country until the United States invasion of Afghanistan began in October 2001, which led to the collapse of their government by December 2001.
+During their rule from 1996 to 2001, the Taliban enforced a strict interpretation of Sharia and was widely condemned for massacres against Afghan civilians, harsh discrimination against religious and ethnic minorities, denial of UN food supplies to starving civilians, destruction of cultural monuments, banning women from school and most employment, and prohibition of most music.
+The Taliban destroyed historical and cultural texts, artifacts and sculptures.
+The Taliban held control of most of the country until the United States invasion of Afghanistan began in October 2001, which led to the collapse of its government by December 2001.
 Many members of the Taliban fled to neighboring Pakistan.

 After being overthrown, the Taliban launched an insurgency to fight the US-backed Islamic Republic of Afghanistan and the NATO-led International Security Assistance Force (ISAF) in the war in Afghanistan.
 In May 2002, exiled members formed the Council of Leaders based in Quetta, Pakistan.
 Under Hibatullah Akhundzada's leadership, in May 2021, the Taliban launched a military offensive, that culminated in the fall of Kabul in August 2021 and the Taliban regaining control.
 The Islamic Republic was dissolved and the Islamic Emirate reestablished.
-Following their return to power, the Afghanistan government budget lost 80% of its funding and food insecurity became widespread.
-The Taliban reintroduced many policies implemented under its previous rule, including banning women from holding almost any jobs, requiring women to wear head-to-toe coverings such as the burqa, blocking women from travelling without male guardians, banning female speech and banning all education for girls.
-As of 2025, only Russia has granted the Taliban government diplomatic recognition.
+Following its return to power, the Afghanistan government budget lost 80% of its funding and food insecurity became widespread.
+The Taliban reintroduced many policies implemented under its previous rule, including public executions, banning women from holding almost any jobs, requiring women to wear head-to-toe coverings such as the burqa, blocking women from travelling without male guardians, banning female speech and banning all education for girls.
+As of 2026, only Russia has granted the Taliban government diplomatic recognition.